11 Writing Contests for High School Students with Cash Awards

 9. We the Students Essay Contest

-This contest, run by the Bill of Rights Institute, asks students to answer the question, “What are the essential qualities of a citizen in your community in 21st century America?” in an essay between 500 and 800 words.
+Have you ever wondered what it's like to live in modern-day America?
+Then this contest might be just for you.
+Run by the Bill of Rights Institute, the contest asks students to answer, “What are the essential qualities of a citizen in your community in 21st-century America?”
+This essay must land somewhere between 500 and 800 words.

-Students must be US citizens or legal residents between the ages of 14 and 19 attending public, private, charter, or religious schools in the U.S., U.S. territories or districts, or Armed Forces schools abroad to apply.
-Home-schooled students and those enrolled in correspondence or GED programs are also eligible to apply.
+To apply, students must be US citizens or legal residents between 14 and 19 attending public, private, charter, or religious schools in the U.S., U.S. territories or districts, or Armed Forces schools abroad.
+Home-schooled students and those enrolled in correspondence or GED programs can also apply.

-One national winner will receive a $5,000 cash prize and a scholarship to Constitutional Academy.
-6 runners-up will receive $1,250 each, and eight honorable mentions will receive $500 each.
+One national winner will receive a $5,000 cash prize and a scholarship to the Constitutional Academy.
+Six runners-up will receive $1,250 each, and eight honorable mentions will receive $500 each.

 10. Young Writers Awards